 The Middle School English curriculum concentrates on the interrelated study of grammar, literature, vocabulary and composition.
 This program provides a method for developing skills in two key areas for academic success: writing and critical reading.
 Boys are encouraged to read with understanding and feeling and to recognize in the experience of literature a common bond with all humanity.
-Reading selections include modern works and classics chosen to promote the enjoyment of literature.
+Reading selections include modern works and classics chosen to promote the enjoyment of literature and of learning from a wide range of disparate voices.
 The study of grammar and vocabulary forms an integral part of Middle School English.
-With a competent command of grammar and a growing vocabulary, the student will be able to meet the increasing demands for good, clear communications skills, both written and oral.
+With a competent command of grammar and a growing vocabulary, the student will be able to meet the increasing demands for good, clear communication skills, both written and oral.

-While Grade Six English offers the boys opportunities to write across genres, we spend a good deal of time defining and developing the various elements of the analytical paragraph in order to lay a solid foundation for the boys’ ongoing critical writing.
+Grade Six English instruction concentrates on the development and definition of the elements of the analytical paragraph to build a solid foundation for critical writing in the future.
 Focusing on topic sentences and outlines, students learn to express their assertions clearly and logically; focusing on incorporating quoted material into their paragraphs, they learn to support and develop their assertions.
 Lessons in sentence structure and mechanics reinforce students’ basic writing skills, and concerted, consistent work with vocabulary expands their word choice.

-The boys also demonstrate their learning through performance throughout the year from our spoken word poetry slam to their student-written plays in which they update a classic Grimm fairy tale, they refine their ability to effectively craft and deliver pieces to an audience.
-In the spring, they get to show off those performance chops in the Middle School Public Speaking Competition.
+The boys also demonstrate their learning through performance throughout the year.
+From a spoken word poetry slam to student-written plays which update a classic Grimm fairy tale, the boys refine their ability to effectively craft and deliver pieces to an audience.
+In the spring, students participate in the Middle School Public Speaking Competition.

 English in Form I builds on the foundations laid in fifth and sixth, and continues to develop the boys’ reading, writing, and critical thinking skills with a variety of texts and written assignments.
 Focusing on the themes of identity and what it means to be a man, we look at artwork (painting, photography, and sculpture), poetry, personal vignettes, plays, and novels in order to give the boys different perspectives on these themes.
 The boys develop their close reading skills through the organizing lens of observation, interpretation, and analysis – a structure they can apply to the analysis of literature in myriad ways.

 We also strive to offer the boys a range of writing assignments to develop both their creative and analytical writing and their public speaking skills.
-We continue work with the analytical paragraph, introduce the passage explication, and begin working with arguments carried over more than one paragraph.
+We continue to work with the analytical paragraph, introduce the passage explication, and begin working with arguments that extend beyond a single paragraph.
 In creative writing, we focus on character description and then on short fiction.

 Grammar work focuses on teaching the boys clear and intentional sentence structure using their own work as our teaching material.